Transmission line loudspeaker: Design principles

 Phase inversion is achieved by selecting a length of line that is equal to the quarter wavelength of the target lowest frequency.
 The effect is illustrated in Fig. 1, which shows a hard boundary at one end (the speaker) and the open-ended line vent at the other.
 The phase relationship between the bass driver and vent is in phase in the pass band until the frequency approaches the quarter wavelength, when the relationship reaches 90 degrees as shown.
 However, by this time the vent is producing most of the output (Fig. 2).
 Because the line is operating over several octaves with the drive unit, cone excursion is reduced, providing higher SPLs and lower distortion levels, as compared with bass reflex and infinite baffle loudspeaker enclosure designs.

 The complex loading of the bass drive unit demands specific Thiele-Small driver parameters to realise the full benefits of a TL design.
 Most drive units in the marketplace are developed for the more common reflex and infinite baffle designs and are usually not suitable for TL loading.
-High efficiency bass drivers with extended low frequency ability, are usually designed to be extremely light and flexible, having very compliant suspensions.
+High efficiency bass drivers with extended low-frequency ability, are usually designed to be extremely light and flexible, having very compliant suspensions.
 Whilst performing well in a reflex design, these characteristics do not match the demands of a TL design.
 The drive unit is effectively coupled to a long column of air which has mass.
-This lowers the resonant frequency of the drive unit, negating the need for a highly compliant device.
+This lowers the resonance frequency of the drive unit, negating the need for a highly compliant device.
 Furthermore, the column of air provides greater force on the driver itself than a driver opening onto a large volume of air (in simple terms it provides more resistance to the driver's attempt to move it), so to control the movement of air requires an extremely rigid cone, to avoid deformation and consequent distortion.